Short Bio

 Patricia Akester, PhD

-Patrícia Akester is a lawyer and author working at the intersection of law, technology and ethics, where legal language is continually tested by the velocity of innovation.
-Through research, consultancy and writing, she seeks to understand and safeguard the invisible architecture that allows authorship and human dignity to find refuge within the law.
+Patricia Akester is a lawyer specialising in Copyright and Artificial Intelligence (AI), working working at the intersection of law, technology and ethics, where legal language is continually tested by the velocity of innovation.

 She has published extensively, authoring and contributing to numerous books and articles in the field, including, in the UK, Sterling on World Copyright Law (Sweet & Maxwell, London) as a contributor (since 2009) and, in Portugal, as sole author:

-Across all these domains, academic, professional, and public, her work stems from a single conviction.
-Law is not an instrument of power, but a language of responsibility.
+Across her professional, academic and public work, law is understood not as an instrument of power, but as a language of responsibility.

 Law as conscience.
 Thought as public service.
 Clarity as resistance.